 The island boasts two historic cities: the original capital Ciutadella and newer capital Mahon.
 Current capital Mahon (since 1721) boasts the second biggest natural harbor in Europe.

-Where to Stay in Menorca: Best places to Stay in Menorca
+Where to Stay in Menorca: 14 Best Areas

 With so many wonderful, unspoiled attractions here, the biggest challenge is to decide where to stay in Minorca.